Brandon Ríos: Victor Ortiz feud

 As amateur boxers both Ríos and Victor Ortíz fought out of the same boxing gym in Garden City, Kansas, at the Garden City Boxing Club where they were both trained by Manuel Ríos.
 For a short time Brandon's father trained Ortíz when they both still lived in Kansas.
 Ortíz would later move to Oxnard to train under Robert García, Ríos also left Kansas after being invited by García to train in Oxnard.
 In 2009 after an incident involving Brandon, Victor and Victor's younger brother Temo, their relationship became strained.
 A fight between Ríos and Ortíz has been proposed at a catch weight of 138 lbs or even at 140 lbs, with Ríos stating on numerous occasions that he's gotten the better of Ortíz many times during sparring when they were growing up.

 Freddie Roach incident

 In the much anticipated lead up to the Margarito vs. Pacquiao fight at Cowboys Stadium, Ríos made headlines along with Antonio Margarito and Robert García when Elie Seckbach interviewed the three of them and showed the group mocking Manny Pacquiao's trainer Freddie Roach, who has Parkinson's disease.
 Elie Seckbach made a video response defending Rios and Margarito, and stated that the media misunderstood their gestures.
 Seckbach stated that they were actually making fun of Freddie Roach's comments where he (Roach) stated that Margarito was going to get knocked out.
-García explained that Ríos was "joking around", and that Brandon was also unaware that Roach suffers from Parkinson's disease.
+García explained that Ríos was "joking around", and that Brandon was also unaware that Roach has Parkinson's disease.
 In the video, Ríos himself explains that their gestures were a response to Roach's trash talking.